 “We increasingly understand that we need a very different model of humanity,….”

 Meaningful Purpose Psychology is committed to contributing practical solutions for a more humane and meaningful model of humanity – not just by leveraging the obvious evidence of what leads to meaningful happiness – but on ways to implement and give permanence to meaningful solutions.
 While we continue to encourage further research, the propositions of Meaningful Purpose Psychology continue to find empirical and anecdotal validity through research, and as reported by our coachees, our client leaders in organizations, as well as our growing alumni of Meaningful Purpose Laboratories.

 Why is happiness elusive to so many?

 As corroborated by empirical research and other sources, unhappiness is the consequence of choosing the meaningless path.
 Rather than embracing and following the Five Meaningful Life Strivings in sequence – caring for self and others, fostering peace and happy states, encouraging creativity, interest and challenge, as well as prosperity — too many are choosing the path to misery, mediocrity, and missed opportunity.
 Countless are unhappy because they have not determined and committed to a meaningful life purpose that includes being happy and bringing happiness to others.
-Until we mean to be meaningfully blissful, happiness will be elusive.
+Until we — collectively as a species — mean to be meaningfully blissful, happiness will be elusive.

-I made the choice to be meaningful and to be happy.
-What about you?
-Are you happy?
+Are you ready to make the choice to be meaningful and to be happy?

 “Life is never made unbearable by circumstances, but only by lack of meaning and purpose.” ― Viktor Frankl